Recover Your Life

 6. Replenish vitamins and minerals that are depleted by heavy drinking.
 The healthy brain needs magnesium, zinc, calcium, lithium, thiamine, B12, folate, and other nutrients to promote nerve growth and clear thinking.

 7. Understand your relationship with alcohol.
 Keep track of how much you drink or use a breathalyzer.
-If you make drink to relieve anxiety, find a counselor to help you develop healthy habits.
+If you drink to relieve anxiety, find a counselor to help you learn healthy habits.
 Don’t let denial prevent you from living your best life.
 Make choices that are right for you.

 8. Look for friends with whom you feel safe and can be completely honest.
 You will become like the people you are with so choose your friends wisely.
 Be active in an group that inspires you - don't let isolation keep you in darkness.